dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 issues.

-No ingredients/recipes need to be created to start using the diary (although every entry will have to have all its data added manually).
+No ingredients/recipes need to be created to start using the diary (although every entry will have to have all its data added manually if there are no recipes or ingredients to use).

 Developer Notes
 ===============

-As mentioned earlier the code contains many crufty bits because features were added quickly when immediately required.
+As mentioned earlier the code contains many crufty bits because many features were added quickly when immediately required.

 In particular, sets of "nutrition data" are often passed around as a dict with a few specific sets of keys (specified in settings) and there is an ongoing project to convert this to a class that manages it in a sane way, handling all comparisons, additions and per-weight calculations sensibly.
-A lot of future work is on hold pending this to be completed.
+A lot of future work is on hold pending this tech debt cleanup to be completed.

-Also, the django template backend is quite basic.
+Also, the django template frontend is quite basic.
 It is not really intended for end-user use, only for personal or debugging purposes.
-All data entry including diary is done via the admin interface.
+It does not have any forms so all data entry including diary is done via the admin interface.
 Ideally "customer" users should access the service through an app or a single page frontend.
-Future frontend work will mostly therefore be via other projects (I do plan to add an Android app for my personal use).
+Future frontend work will mostly therefore be via other projects using an API (I do plan to add an Android app for my personal use).

 See the todo list below for more details.